Micro-Chopping 2017: 110 Great Songs From The Past Year

 I learned about so many new cities and scenes and labels that crank out one quality project after another.
 And I was amazed at how many artists empowered themselves by putting out their own projects without stressing label support.
 When there’s so much good music to chose from in a given year that making a 110-track playlist doesn’t even really scratch the surface, you can’t help but feel optimistic about the future.

 Having said all of this, my end of the year list isn’t designed to be anything definitive.
 I realize there are some major releases from this year that didn’t make the cut — at some point I had to stop adding material.
-Though there are some very well-known songs here, I compiled this list to shed light on some music you might of missed and highlight some great releases that might’ve flown under your radar.
+Though there are some very well-known songs here, I compiled this list to highlight some great releases that might’ve flown under your radar.

 The parameters here were pretty loose.
 Some of the material on here, like Thes One’s “San Francisco Knights”, Curren$ey’s “The Day”, Super Star and Rhyme Valore’s “MC Hustler”, and Danger Doom’s “Mad Nice” all came out many years ago — but they were re-released last year in some form.
 I really like these songs so I decided to include them.